 Take simple steps to prevent tooth decay.

-Most babies will get their first tooth between ages 4 months and 7 months.
+Most babies will get their first tooth around age 6 months.
 Start these healthy habits now so your child’s smile will stay healthy!

 What is tooth decay?

 Tooth decay happens because bacteria (germs) in our mouths turn sugar from the food we eat into acid.
 When these bacteria use the sugar, they make acid.
 Over time, the acid can cause cavities (holes) in teeth.

 Is my child at risk for tooth decay?